novasamatech/parity-signer/README.md

 ![Network Metadata Added on Parity Signer](images/Network-Metadata-Added.png)

-Notice since the metadata is generally very big data, and currently, it is hard to sync with Parity Signer, so when signing the transactions on added networks, we cannot interpreter the extrinsic details at the moment.
+Notice since the metadata is generally very big data, and currently, it is hard to sync with Parity Signer, so when signing the transactions on added networks, we cannot interpret extrinsic details at the moment.
 Please check on this [issue](https://github.com/paritytech/parity-signer/issues/457) for the update.